-Strawberry Season Open on the Granite Belt
+Strawberry Picking Season: October to May on the Granite Belt

 According to Brendon Hoyle, what surprises most on a visit to their strawberry farm is the taste.

 “Strawberries taste so much better at room temperature and even better when they have been in the sun.
 They taste very different when they are straight off the farm and we often we see families where kids have said they don’t like strawberries, but are converted when they have tried the fresh ones,” says Hoyle.

 With a young family themselves, the Hoyles know the joys of sharing the farm experience with kids, insisting…

 “it’s so important for them to see the whole paddock to plate.”
 “Anyone visiting can see the whole growing process, with the tiny little strawberry forming inside the flower and also strawberries where the petals are falling away.”

 Ashbern Farms extend a challenge to visitors to hunt the strawberry patches for the largest strawberry and possibly enter the Hall of Fame for the Ashbern Super Size Strawberries!